 These financial statements cover the Wambo Shire River Imporivement Trust (the Trust).
-The Trust is a statutory body established under the River Improvement Trust Act 1940.
+The Trust is a not-for-profit statutory body established under the River Improvement Trust Act 1940.
 The Trust does not control other entities.
 The financial statements include the value of all revenue, expenses, assets, liabilities and equity for the trust as an individual entity.